abhijat/rgr/README.md

 1. The command which will be run when a file changes
 2. The arguments to be passed to the command
-3. Events are clubbed for this duration, passed straight to notify
+3. Events are clubbed for this duration, passed through to notify.
+I recommend to keep this around 2-5 seconds
-4. File extension which will be scanned recursively in the root path
+4. File extension which will be scanned recursively under the root path
-5. The top level path where the files will be scanned in
+5. The top level path, the program looks for all subdirectories beneath this (recursively)

 `RGR_LOG_LEVEL` is an environment variable which can be used to set the level of logging for the program.
 By default this is set to `debug`.